AngieN7/CS330_PPL_Project_Rust/README.md

  let f: bool = !t
 ```
 ### Tuples
-* Contains a group of values that can belong to different types
-* Once fixed length is declared, it is immutable even if you try and use mut
+A data type that contains a group of values that can belong to different types.
+Once a fixed length is declared, it is immutable even if you try and use mut
 ```
 //Example of tuple variable syntax let u:(i32, f64, u64)=(52, 52.5, -18888)
 ```
 ### Arrays
-* List containing values that are the same type.
-* Static but mutable; values can be updated in the array but not deleted when size is initialized.
-* Can declare array variables in many different ways.
+Arrays are lists containing values that are the same type.
+They are static but mutable; values can be updated in the array but not deleted when the size is initialized, and they can declared in many different ways.
 ```
 //Array variable syntax option#1 let a = [1, 5, 28, 7];
 //Array variable syntax option#2 let a: [i32, 4] = [1, 5, 28, 7];

 ```

 ## Operators
-* Both int and float allow for mathematical operations;  +, -, \*, \/, \**, \%
+Both int and float allow for mathematical operations;  +, -, \*, \/, \**, \%
 # If/Elses
-* Rust used if/else statements similarly to other languages
-* They execute a code block based on a condition
-* They are treated as expressions that have to return the same type.
-* Unlike other languages, the condition does not need to be inside of the parenthesis
-* The condition must be a boolean because Rust will not convert nonbooleans to bools.
+Rust used if/else statements similarly to other languages, they execute a code block based on a condition.
+They are treated as expressions that have to return the same type.
+Unlike other languages, the condition does not need to be inside of the parenthesis.
+The condition must be a boolean because Rust will not convert non-booleans to bools.
 ```
 let w = 38
 if w>2{